ramigs/strapi-nuxt-article/strapi-nuxt.md

-This guide builds on top of Chimezie Enyinnaya's [awesome work](https://www.digitalocean.com/community/tutorials/implementing-authentication-in-nuxtjs-app), adapting it to Strapi's specific use case, with the addition of the following
+This guide builds on top of Chimezie Enyinnaya's [awesome work](https://www.digitalocean.com/community/tutorials/implementing-authentication-in-nuxtjs-app), adapting it to Strapi's specific use case, and also adding the following
 features:

 - Email confirmation for registration